ubiquitous-computing-lab/Lean-UX-Platform/Audio Based Emotion Recognition/README.md

-#Audio-based Emotion Recognition
+# Audio-based Emotion Recognition

 ## 1.1.
 Introduction

 This developed modules performs following tasks:-
--	Attached Microphone Sensor in PC: It is able to collect the voice data on the PC from USB type of the microphone sensor.
+* -	Attached Microphone Sensor in PC: It is able to collect the voice data on the PC from USB type of the microphone sensor.
 -	Signal Preprocessing: This module remove the silent terms with threshold value which is calculated with the noise-removed decibel.
 Following formula shows how to get decibel value.
 -	Feature Extraction: This module extracts the feature vector from the speech. this thesis employed various basic feature vector in existing methods of speech emotion recognition area.
 -	Classification: This module classifies emotions using Kstar algorithm in weka library with extracted feature vector from speech.